Chapter Activities and Projects

 DAR Good Citizens Award

 The Acalanes Chapter, NSDAR, works with many of our local schools to sponsor the DAR Good Citizens Award.
 This prestigious award honors those senior high school students with outstanding academic records and community involvement.
 These students are truly serving others and also taking on early leadership roles.
 It is a delight for our chapter to support this program!

 We have a strong history of supporting conservation efforts.
 Currently, our chapter is involved with the Penny Pines Project, which plants trees on national forest land.
 Here is a letter we received for our work:

-On the weekend of October 27 a bunch of friends …and myself enjoyed Sierra Shangri-La on the Yuba River outside of Downieville.
+On the weekend of October 27, a bunch of friends, and I enjoyed Sierra Shangri-La on the Yuba River outside of Downieville.
 We drove up to this most awesome view of Sierra Buttes, just a few minutes beyond Bassetts.
 It is here that we saw the Penny Pines Sign where a forest fire had occurred... and....with gratitude to the reforestation project that Penny Pines made possible!

-Our chapter has collected food for the Contra Costa food bank, supplies for the Blue Star Moms, Girl Scout cookies to send to troops overseas, and books for the local nursing home.
-These, in fact, are just a few of the recent community projects in which we’ve enjoyed participating in.
+Our chapter has collected food for the Food Bank of Contra Costa, supplies for the Blue Star Mothers, Girl Scout cookies to send to troops overseas, and books for the local nursing home.
+These are just a few of the recent community projects in which we’ve enjoyed participating.
 We hope you’ll join us in our future endeavors!